cawado/sda-dropwizard-commons/sda-commons-server-trace/README.md

 the SDA platform, e.g. interaction service.

 Every service must forward the received trace token within calls to other services that are part of the SDA platform.
-In HTTP REST calls, it is done within the HTTP Header  as `Trace-Token`.
+In HTTP REST calls, it's done within the HTTP Header  as `Trace-Token`.

 If no token is provided within the request, it will be generated automatically and put into the request context.
 This should be only the case, if a service call firstly enters the SDA platform.